westpoint-robotics/usma_ardrone/optitrack_controller/README.md

 	rostopic pub -1 /ardrone/reset std_msgs/Empty

 If there is an issue, you can always e-stop the Ar.Drone by putting a hand above and below the body of the UAV, grabbing it and flipping it over.
-This will put the drone into an e-stop and will need a reset before taking off again.
+This will put the drone into an e-stop state and **will require** a reset before taking off again.

 ---